salymk/react-maker-pre-launch-landing-page/README.md

 />
 ```

-If you want to learn more on how to use formik then check out the link in the Useful resources section
+If you want to learn more about using Formik, check out the link in the Useful resources section.

 ### Useful resources

-- [Formik Tutorial](https://formik.org/docs/tutorial) - This tutorial helped me pick formik really quickly, literally within half an hour I had my form validation set and ready to be used.
-I really liked formik and will use it going forward.
+- [Formik Tutorial](https://formik.org/docs/tutorial) - This tutorial helped me pick up Formik quickly.
+Literally, within half an hour, I had my form validation set and ready to be used.
+I like Formik and will use it going forward.

 ## Author